The Killing Ground (film)

 The Killing Ground is a 1979 American documentary film written by Brit Hume.
+It was nominated for an Academy Award for Best Documentary Feature.

+Summary

 The film portrays environmental and human health effects of toxic waste dump-sites in Niagara Falls, New York and other locations.
-It was nominated for an Academy Award for Best Documentary Feature.

 Synopsis

 The film surveys several waste disposal sites in the United States.

 Love Canal, New York

 The documentary begins with the environmental disaster at Love Canal in Niagara Falls, New York.
 Governor of New York Hugh Carey provided $10 million in funding for residents nearest the canal to leave.
 The state purchased the houses of some residents.

 The film features commentary on pollutant-linked birth defects by Dr. Beverly Paigen of the Roswell Park Institute (now the Roswell Park Comprehensive Cancer Center).
 Dr. Paigen collected statistics of diseases near Love Canal.
 Of 187 households still occupied near Love Canal, she documented "17 nervous breakdowns, 34 miscarriages, 20 birth defects, 41 cases of respiratory disease, and 3 suicides, all well above the national average."
 Dr. David Axelrod, former health commissioner of New York, then expanded the evacuations to include households with small children or pregnant women.

 The film alleges that Hooker Chemical Company "never warned the state that dioxin was in the canal."
 In response, Bruce Davis, executive vice president of Hooker Chemical Company, states that "the quantity of dioxin that was located in that entire large canal site was a very, very low quantity."

 However, a review of Hooker Chemical documents, obtained by ABC News, shows a list titled "Types of Waste Category" that appears to state which chemicals were dumped, and directly contradicts some statements by Davis.
 The film also reveals compromising statements by a Hooker Chemical employee, John Gibson.

 Love Canal residents sued Hooker Chemical for "billions of dollars" in damages.